ONLYOFFICE/docspace-api-sdk-csharp/docs/SettingsWebhooksApi.md

 <a id="enablewebhook"></a>
 # **EnableWebhook**
-> WebhooksConfigWrapper EnableWebhook (WebhooksConfigRequestsDto? webhooksConfigRequestsDto = null)
+> WebhooksConfigWrapper EnableWebhook (UpdateWebhooksConfigRequestsDto? updateWebhooksConfigRequestsDto = null)

 Enable a webhook